Kanak and Socialist National Liberation Front: Ouvéa crisis and the Matignon accords

+After Matignon

 The party has been divided since the early 1990s between the Caledonian Union and UNI, and, as a result, the two factions often run candidates and lists against each other and neither can agree on a leader of the FLNKS.
 The coalition only has a spokesperson, Victor Tutugoro.

 An attempt to re-unite the party was made on the occasion of the 2007 legislative elections in France, in which both New Caledonian constituencies were up for election.
 In New Caledonia's 1st constituency, Charles Washetine, a member of UNI-Palika, ran with a Caledonian Union running mate.
 In New Caledonia's 2nd constituency, the leader of the Caledonian Union, Charles Pidjot, ran with a UNI-Palika running mate.
 However, both were defeated by the candidates of The Rally-UMP.

 The FLNKS ran a common list in the South Province in the 2009 election which obtained 8.82% and 4 seats in the province.
 In the province during the 2004 elections, the pro-independence faction was divided and did not win any seats.